Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Operator

 Thank you, Steve.
 Our next question today comes from Matt Olney from Stephens.
+Please go ahead.
+Your line is open.

 Matt Olney